 The company owner was concerned that his chief affineur of 50 years was about to reach his 80th birthday and needed to pass on his unique tribal knowledge to a younger protégé selected by the owner (Quel surprise, the owner’s son!)

-He placed his finger on the top of a cheese, tapped it a couple of times and said “Non!”.
+He placed his finger on the top of the cheese, tapped it a couple of times and said “Non!”.
 The apprentice tapped the cheese and felt its texture while the old affineur tapped the next one and declared “Bon!
 The apprentice could discern no difference!
 This ritual went on for several weeks and the apprentice became completely bewildered.
-Finally the owner called the affineur in to see why he was being “tres difficile”.
+Finally, the owner called the affineur in to see why he was being “tres difficult”.
 It transpired that the affineur had no idea how he was making the determination—it happened at a completely unconscious level.

 The owner called the local university who sent along one of their top physicists.
 His hypothesis was the old man was feeling the softness of the cheese to determine its readiness.
 He arranged a contraption that dropped a steel ball bearing onto the surface of the cheese and measured the depth to which it penetrated.
 Frustratingly there was little correlation between depth and ideal ripeness.